METHODS OF PRODUCING WATER FOR INJECTION

 Note about blower

+A further enhancement of VCD has been the BRAM-COR multistage blower compressor which runs under 4000 rpm, significantly reducing operating noise level (below 65-70 dB) and maintenance.
 A standardized approach to mechanical seal design can also reduce the maintenance time typically associated with their changeover as well as prevent or minimize leakage over a longer operating period.
 The issue of non-condensable gas removal is as standard addressed by vapor compression designs by preceding the compressor with a deaerator.

-The advantage of less moving parts (with lower maintenance requirement)
+The advantage of less moving parts

 BRAM-COR Multi Effect Stills Mod.
 SMPT are designed and manufactured according to cGMP to produce compendial Water for Injection.
-Each unit contains a number of boiling columns (or effects) with the first column producing pure steam, which is condensed and re-distilled in the following columns decreasing the operational costs.
+Each unit contains a number of boiling columns (or effects) with the first column producing pure steam, which is condensed and re-distilled in subsequent columns to reduce operating costs.
+Heating for evaporation and cooling for condensation processes are performed by double tube sheet (DTS) exchangers.
+Condensation is achieved using thin-film technology.
+The process is repeated in each column: the higher the quantity of columns the lower overall the consumption of the unit.
+The number of columns therefore has no effect on the quality or performance of the system.

 A special labyrinth-separator installed at the top of each column separates the steam generated by the evaporation process from entrained substance in the steam itself.
 The result is a pure, “dry”, pyrogen-free steam, condensed in compendial Water for Injection.
 The first column of the Still may be used to produce also Clean Steam alternatively or even at same time.
 Pressure vessels are designed according to ASME and PED regulation and the equipment features: